Botanical Ingredient

 Our Sourcing

 Calendula is grown in InVine's Tallahassee garden as a cool-season crop, planted in Florida's mild autumn and harvested through the spring before the summer heat sets in.
-We harvest the flower heads at full bloom — the stage of highest resin and flavonoid concentration — and dry them slowly to preserve the carotenoids responsible for their deep orange color and much of their skin-healing activity.
+We harvest the flower heads at full bloom — the stage of highest resin and flavonoid concentration — and dry them slowly to preserve the carotenoids responsible for their deep orange color and much of their skin-conditioning richness.
 The dried flowers are then infused in organic cold-pressed oils using our full slow-infusion process.

 Why We Use It